microsoft/azure-pipelines-yaml/design/node10-agent-support.md

 The agent will support a new handler: Node10.
 Node10 will syntactically look the same as the existing Node handler, with the only exception that Node10 will end up invoking the Node runtime, version 10.

+We'll add a minimum agent version demand should the task.json require the Node10 handler.

 **task.json sample**

 ``` json